BainbridgeArtisanResourceNetwork/How-Tos/Filaments for 3D Printing.md

 ![BARN ETA](ref/BARN-ETA-Header.png)
 # List of Favorite and Specialty Filaments

-This is a list of filaments which some BARN members have had good experiences with, and also some of the more advanced specialty filaments.
+This is a list of filament brands which some BARN members have had good experiences with, and also a list of some of the more advanced specialty filaments.
 There are some companies that provide both, and you'll find an entry in each list.

 Last Update 2025-04-17